sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-7.md

 The number of digits of precision is hardcoded to `0.001`.
 It means that the program will be ok with inaccurate answer when trying to compute a square root of numbers around or smaller than the precision of `0.001`.
 It is like giving a distance with an uncertainty of "more or less 0.001 kilometers".
 It is fine if you measure distance between cities, but won't make any sense if you are measuring the size of atoms.

-### Alternative strategy
+### Alternative Strategy

-The first step is to redefine `good-enough?` based on the idea of looking at the difference between the guess and the improved guess becoming small:
+The first step is to redefine `good-enough?` based on the idea of looking at the difference between the guess and the improved guess becoming small.
+To do that, the definition of `good-enough?` is updated by computing the difference between the `previous-guess` and `guess` and divided by `guess` to get a relative rate of change that is not dependent on the scale of the numbers.

 ```scheme
 (define (good-enough? previous-guess guess)
   (< (abs (/ (- guess previous-guess) guess)) 0.00000000001))
 ```

-The number is somewhat arbitrary `0.00000000001` is based on a few trial and error.
+The number `0.00000000001` is somewhat arbitrary and based on a few trial and error.
 Then we just need to adapt the function `sqrt-iter` to provide the correct argument:

 ```scheme
 (define (sqrt-iter guess x)